-- Direct people out of the danger area of the machine, in particular from the swivel area of the coupling frame boom. - Only actuate the tractor control units from inside the tractor cab.
+DANGER • Direct people out of the danger area of the machine, in par- ticular from the swivel area of the coupling frame boom. • Only actuate the tractor control units from inside the tractor cab. ^ DANGER • Direct people out of the danger area of the machine, in par- ticular from the swivel area of the track marker.
+When operating the tractor control unit, depending on the setting, one of the two track markers folds out.
+There are nip and shear points between the track marker and the machine.
+Never reach into this danger area when folding the track marker in and out.

-- Direct people out of the danger area of the machine, in particular from the swivel area of the track marker. - When operating the tractor control unit, depending on the setting, one of the two track markers folds out. - There are nip and shear points between the track marker and the machine.
-Never reach into this danger area when folding the track marker in and out. - 1.
-Direct people out of the danger area of the machine. - Fold the coupling frame booms out (see section "Folding the coupling frame booms in/out", on page 84). - 3.
-Operate control unit 1. - → The lifting frames move the attached machines to the working position.
+- 1. Direct people out of the danger area of the machine. - 2.
+Fold the coupling frame booms out (see on page 77). - 3.
+Operate control unit 1. - $\rightarrow\,$ The lifting frames move the attached machines to the working position.